Lin2907/general-knowledge-quiz/README.md

 ## Features

 ### Landing Page
-  + The landing page displays the quiz heading, hero image, also the buttons for instructions and starting the quiz.
-Clicking "Start" closes the instructions modal if previously opened.
+  + The landing page displays the quiz header, hero image, also the buttons for instructions and starting the quiz.
+Click on the "Start" button closes the instructions modal if previously opened.

   <img src = "assets/media/landing-page.png" alt = "Landing page screenshot">
   <br> <br>